godsgood33/yts-parser/README.md

 ## Web Server

 If you are using a recent version of PHP you can run a PHP web server to see what was retrieved.
 From the main directory execute...`php -S {ip}:{port} -t public/`, with composer you can run `composer web` to start a web server on the localhost:8080.
 Then you can open a browser and navigate to that IP and port.
-The page displayed will be an alphabetic listing of all the movies retrieved.
-There are small buttons at the top that you can use to navigate through the listing.
-If you click on one of the art images it will open a new tab with the specifics of that title.
-To the right of the artwork there is a "download" checkbox.
-If you click it, the system will retrieve the torrent links and kick off a download if you have a Transmission Server set up.
+The page displayed will be an alphabetic listing of all movies retrieved.
+Movie titles highlighted red means you have a 720p version in Plex, yellow highlighting is a 1080p version, and green is a 4k version.

+Right next to the search box, there is a red or green circle.
+If it is green that means that this is able to communicate with the Transmission server.
+You can then click the `Download` button to have the system retrieve the torrent link from the movie listing on yts and send that to the Transmission server.
+It will automatically start downloading the movie ```(so make sure your Transmission server is on a VPN)```.

+NOTE: If you have an as good or better version than what is on the site, the download button will not appear.